a-hansen/aon/README.md

 <str32> ::= "r" int32-length UTF8
 ```
 * Str5 can be identified with the bitmask 0x80.
 The value is
 stored in the 5 lowest order bits.
-To write, use the equation:
+To encode, use (value | 0xE0).
-(value | 0xE0).
-To read, use the equation: (value & 0x1F).
+To decode, use (value & 0x1F).
 * The length can be 0 for an empty string.
 * The str32 length must be a positive signed int.